 Exemption from lower division requirements

-To request Music 20A/B waiver, please contact Prof. Matthew Hough at email@example.com
+For questions about Music 20A or the Musicianship Placement Exam, please contact Matthew Hough at firstname.lastname@example.org.

 Upper Division Course Requirements